 You should keep in mind that the main routes that serve the Italy - Greece connection are expected to be Ancona - Patras, and Venice - Patras with intermediate stops to Igoumenitsa, as well as Bari - Igoumenitsa and Brindisi - Igoumenitsa with intermediate stops in Corfu.
 However, on specific days the same routes will also be serving some other Greek islands of the Ionian sea such as Kefalonia and Zante.
 We will be updating this post with all relevant information around these routes so stay tuned.
 We will do our best to help you design the perfect ferry trip to your favorite destinations!

 The biggest ferry companies in this route are Minoan Lines, ANEK Superfast, and Ventouris Lines.
-You can find a good collection of information regarding these ferries on older Ferryhopper blog posts, including schedules & pricing details for 2018, in our articles Italy - Greece vol.1 & Italy - Greece vol.2
+You can find a good collection of information regarding these ferries on older Ferryhopper blog posts, including schedules & pricing details for 2020, in our article Ferries Italy-Greece 2020.

 How can I book my ferry tickets to the Greek Islands or from Italy to Greece?

 As soon as the ferry schedules for 2020 are released they will directly show on our website and search engine.
 So use the Ferryhopper booking engine to find both direct and indirect connections between the Greek Islands or cheap ferry tickets from Italy to Greece.
 Whether you are an early planner or you want to daydream of your summer holidays in the Greek islands, we make your search for ferries easier than ever.
 With Ferryhopper.com you can book your ferry tickets safely, fast and in the best prices in only 4 clicks!
 If you want more ideas to organise your dream-trip you can also visit our interactive Map of Ferries and get ideas!